sunbury-web-dev/intro-to-web-development-syllabus/syllabus/week1.md

 If there's interest to continue learning after this course, we can setup followup classes to learn more advanced topics.

+##### Course Introductions

+* Introduce yourself to the class
+  * Name
+  * Icebreaker question
+* Why have you chosen this class and what are you interested in getting out of this course?

 ##### Development environment setup

 * [Install VS Code](https://code.visualstudio.com/download)